Jack Katz (artist): Background

+Early career

 Katz's work in mainstream comics spans both the Golden and Silver Ages, and was done under a variety of pseudonyms such as Jay Hawk, Vaughn Beering, Alac Justice, Alec Justice, and David Hadley.
 He got his start in the industry in 1943, working in the C. C. Beck and Pete Costanza studio on that duo's feature Bulletman.
 In 1944 or 1945, working as a letterer in the comics studio of Jerry Iger, he became acquainted with artist Matt Baker, whom he considered "one of the top illustrators, and a good storyteller".
 From 1946 to 1951, he worked as an art assistant on various King Features Syndicate comic strips.
 Katz worked on Thimble Theatre as an assistant artist, working with Bela Zaboly and Louis Trakis.
 Katz worked briefly on Terry and the Pirates as an assistant to George Wunder.
 As a "detail man", he came into contact with Hal Foster and Alex Raymond, two of the artists who inspired him most in his early years.
 Katz has considered Foster his "guiding light" since the age of six and believes Foster laid the foundations for the graphic novel.
 Raymond praised Katz's illustrative style and said that working in comics was a waste of his time.
-Stanley Kaye, on the other hand, told Katz to persevere.
+Stanley Kaye urged Katz to persevere.

 Katz went to work for Standard Comics and its imprints in 1951, doing horror comics, war comics and some romance comics until the company went out of business.
 From this period comes some of the earliest work that can be identified as his, such as Adventures into Darkness #10 (June 1953).
 From 1952 to 1956, Katz worked as a penciler and inker at the studio of Jack Kirby and Joe Simon, working alongside Mort Meskin and Marvin Stein.
 Kirby taught Katz how to ink and use lighting to emphasize dramatic scenes.
-A slow worker due to heavy detailing (influenced by the style of illustrator Dean Cornwell), Katz was let go and moved on to Timely Comics under Stan Lee around 1954.
+Katz was inspired by Dean Cornwell and Harvey Dunn's illustrations to put a lot of detail in his work.
+The intricate style slowed Katz's work pace, and he was let go.
+He began working at Timely Comics under Stan Lee around 1954.
 Katz worked on war and horror comics, as well as Westerns, but his pacing continued to cause friction.
 Without Lee's knowledge, Katz worked on the side for Fiction House, which slowed him down even more.
 In 1955 he left mainstream comics to paint and teach art, both privately and for the YMCA in New York City.
 His hiatus from the industry lasted 14 years.